nicoloboschi/poetry-dockerize-plugin/README.md

 * `name` customizes the docker image name.
 * `python` python version to use.
 If not specified, will try to be extracted from `tool.poetry.dependencies.python`.
 Default is `3.11`
 * `base-image` customizes the base image.
-If not defined, the default base image is `python:<python-version>-slim-buster`.
+If not defined, the default base image is `python:<python-version>-slim-bookworm`.
 * `tags` declares a list of tags for the image.
 * `entrypoint` customizes the entrypoint of the image.
 If not provided, the default entrypoint is retrieved from the `packages` configuration.
 * `ports` exposes ports